aikopras/OPENDECODER22GBM/README.md

 ## First use
-After the fuse bits are set and the program flashed, the decoder is ready to use.
+After the fuse bits are set and the program is flashed, the decoder is ready to use.
-In case the Arduino IDE was used to flash the program, the first time the decoder is used you have to press the decoder's program button for (more than) 5 seconds, to initialise / overwrite the EEPROM.
-In case the program was flashed using "make", this is not necessary since "make" is able to also flash the EEPROM, After the EEPROM has been initialised, the LED is blinking to indicate that it expects an accessory (=switch) command to set the RS-Bus address.
-Push the button again, and the next accessory (=switch) address received will be used as RS-Bus address (1..127)
+Note that the Arduino IDE is unable to flash the decoder's configuration variables to EEPROM.
+Thefore the main program performs a check after startup and, if necessary, initialises the EEPROM.
+For this check the value of two CVs is being tested: VID and VID_2 (so don't change these CVs).
+After the EEPROM has been initialised, the LED is blinking to indicate that it expects an accessory (=switch) command to set the RS-Bus address.
+Push the PROGRAM button, and the next accessory (=switch) address received will be used as RS-Bus address (1..127)

 ## Configuration Variables (CVs)